 - 1. Social emotional learning. - 2.
-Appropriate behavior online-and on social media, and cyberbullying awareness and response. - 3.
+Appropriate behavior online and on social media, and cyberbullying awareness and response. - 3.
 Valuing diversity in school and society. - 4.
 Advocacy skills for themselves and others. - 5.
 Skills for solving problems, managing conflict, engaging in civil discourse, and recognizing, responding to, and reporting bullying.

 The age-appropriate unit of instruction may be incorporated into the current courses of study regularly taught.
-Schools shall will satisfy the documentation requirements established by the superintendent or designee to ensure compliance with this curricular requirement.
+Schools will satisfy the documentation requirements established by the superintendent or designee to ensure compliance with this curricular requirement.

+Appendix

-Appendix Eestablished: 08/18/14 Rreviewed: 04/20/20; reviewed: 08/08/22
+established: 08/18/14 reviewed: 04/20/20 reviewed: 08/08/22 revised: 02/12/24 reviewed: \\/\\/25